eighty9nine/filament-reports/README.md

 - PHP 8.2 or higher
 - Laravel 10.0, 11.0, or 12.0
-- Filament 3.0 or higher
+- Filament 4.0 or higher

 > **Note:** Laravel 12 support is now available!
 If you're upgrading from a previous version, please ensure your PHP version is 8.2 or higher as this is required for Laravel 12 compatibility.

+> **Breaking Change:** This package now requires Filament v4.
+If you're using Filament v3, please see the [Upgrade Guide](#upgrade-guide) below.

 ## 🛠️ Be Part of the Journey